Serena Williams Was Really Excited About Rocking Braids To The Royal Wedding

 “Look at my braids, I’m wearing braids!
 Yas!” she said.

 Williams topped her long locks with a beautifully sculpted blush fascinator that left most of her cornrows uncovered.
-It was color-coordinated with her long-sleeved, below-the-knee Versace dress.
+It was color coordinated with her long-sleeved, below-the-knee Versace dress.
 The sophisticated gown was gathered at the waist and featured an asymmetrical neckline.
 Williams completed her look with matching pink pumps and a chunky gold necklace by Bulgari.

 Williams shared numerous photos and videos of her wedding day prep.
 In her first snapshot, she was wearing nothing but a towel.
 She also filmed a short video clip in which she talked about how excited she was for her longtime friend Meghan Markle.
 She revealed that she was so looking forward to watching her pal walk down the aisle that she didn’t go to sleep until 3 a.m.